 Powerful women are blessed with different stages in life, just as the moon follows a cycle of fullness and waning.
 We celebrate each stage in its own way.
 The transition from maiden to mother is one of joy, fulfillment, and fertility- the flowering of womanhood.

 But time always moves on.
-These stages do not stay the same forever – just like how a moon does not stay full forever.
+These stages do not stay the same forever, just like a moon does not stay full forever.
 We must embrace change, whether it be quick or gradual, and welcome the wisdom that comes as we evolve from one stage to another.

 Maiden: The Archetype of Innocence and Wonder